thephez/original-evolution-whitepaper/README.md

 RatingCount  uint32_t  4  RatingTotal  uint32_t  4  Updated rating based on other accounts
 commit Objects that rate this account in this block
-FeeBalance  uint32_t  4  Updated fee­balance after this state
-transition fee is deducted for inclusion in a block.
+FeeBalance  uint32_t  4  Updated fee-balance after this state transition fee is deducted for inclusion in a block.
-QuorumSigs  char[]  213­
+QuorumSigs  char[]  213-
 219  Sig of Owner State hash by Quorum
 Masternodes.
 Excluded from State
 Transition hash and used only for
-Proof­of­Service.
+Proof-of-Service.
 Can be pruned after the next MN reward cycle.

 #### 5.2.5 Incentives